mohammedtareeq786/Sales_2020/README.md

-# Power BI Desktop Project
+# DataPulse: Product Sales Analysis

 This repository contains a tutorial on how to use Power BI Desktop, a data visualization and analysis software, to create interactive reports and dashboards from various data sources.